 What should your budget be when planning a wedding?
 You should budget about 40% on food and drinks.
 Find the rest of the breakdown percentages in our Nigerian wedding budget calculator.

-Action Items: How to Plan a Nigerian Wedding
+Action Steps: How to Plan a Wedding in Nigeria

 Did I forget anything?
 Is so, tell me about it.
 Or just comment below to let me know your thoughts on the process of planning a Nigerian wedding.